Passion

 Full Synopsis

-Lights rise on Clara astride Giorgio as they make passionate love.
+Lights rise on Clara astride Giorgio, as they make love passionately.
 She falls into Giorgio's arms and looks into his eyes.
-The two are entirely consumed by their love for each other ("Happiness - Part I").
+The two are entirely consumed by their love for one another ("Happiness – Part I").
 The mood darkens when Giorgio, who is a soldier, informs Clara that he has received his orders from headquarters; he is leaving Milan for a remote military outpost in five days.
 He tells her that even though he will be far away, they'll still have each other.
-They agree they never knew what love was until they met; Clara pleads with him not to go ("Happiness - Part II").
+They agree that each never knew what love was until they met the other; Clara pleads with him not to go ("Happiness – Part II").

 We go to an Officers' Mess Hall at the outpost.
-Colonel Ricci, Lieutenant Torasso, Major Rizzolli, Lieutenant Barri, and Doctor Tambourri sit around a table eating dinner.
+Colonel Ricci, Lieutenant Torasso, Major Rizzolli, Lieutenant Barri and Doctor Tambourri sit around a table for dinner.
 The cook, Sergeant Torasso Lombardi, is overseeing the proceedings.
 The men are suddenly interrupted by a woman's scream, which they momentarily acknowledge before resuming their conversation.
-Giorgio enters and everyone rises to greet and welcome him.
-The turns to Giorgio as the men praise him for all his military triumphs.
+Giorgio enters, and everyone rises to greet and welcome him.
+The talk turns to Giorgio, as the men praise him for all his military triumphs.

-The scene then splits between Clara who reads a letter from Giorgio and the men at dinner.
+The scene then splits between Clara, who reads a letter from Giorgio, and the men at dinner.
 In the letter, Giorgio tells Clara that he cried the entire train ride when he left her ("First Letter").
 At the table, the men hear music coming from upstairs.
 The Doctor tells Giorgio that the Colonel's cousin, Signora Fosca, is playing the music.
 She is in such poor health that it is a continual worry; she stays in her room most of the time.
-Her only real passion is reading, but she's read through all the books the Colonel can find.
-Giorgio also loves to read, and he is happy to lend Fosca some of the books he has brought.
+Her only real passion is reading, but she's read through all of the books that the Colonel can find.
+Giorgio also loves to read and he is happy to lend Fosca some of the books that he has brought.
 Private Augenti enters and delivers a letter to Giorgio from Clara.
 She, too, has been crying because she misses him ("Second Letter").

 The scene resumes as another scream is heard from upstairs.
 The Colonel assures Giorgio that it is only Fosca.
 The Doctor rather routinely rises from his chair and goes up the stairs, even though he makes it very clear that there is absolutely nothing to be done.
 The Colonel reassures Giorgio that he will get used to the life amongst them.

 Next, Giorgio oversees a formation of soldiers performing their marching exercises.
-He writes to Clara and tells her how much he hates the sterile little town, the pompous little men, and the military madness ("Third Letter").
-He still thinks only of Clara, and begs her not to forget him.
+He writes to Clara and tells her how much he hates the sterile little town, the pompous little men and the military madness ("Third Letter").
+He still thinks only of Clara and begs her not to forget him.
 The Doctor enters and observes that the soldiers appear to be responding well to Giorgio's command.
 He wants to be certain that things are going well for Giorgio and that Fosca's occasional outbursts have not unsettled him too greatly.
-Giorgio questions the Doctor, wanting to know exactly what is wrong with Fosca.
-She has a collection of many ills, a kind of medical phenomenon.
-Oddly enough, she isn't in danger of succumbing to this disease since her body is so weak it doesn't have the strength to produce a mortal disease.
+Giorgio questions the Doctor, wanting to know exactly what is wrong with Fosca – she has a collection of many ills, a kind of medical phenomenon.
+Oddly enough, she isn't in danger of succumbing to this disease, since her body is so weak that it doesn't have the strength to produce a mortal disease.
 Giorgio wonders if she's the Colonel's lover, but the Doctor tells him that her physical state prevents her from being anyone's lover.

 Fosca suddenly enters the room with some books and approaches her empty place setting.
 We discover that she is an ugly, sickly woman.
 Giorgio is momentarily stunned.
-She greets him nervously and thanks him for his books.
-Reading is the only comfort she has.
-There she can live in her dreams, as opposed to the horrible realities of her life ("Fosca's Entrance - Part I").
-She invites Giorgio to join her on a day when she is feeling better so she can show him the gardens and the nearby ruined castle (Fosca's Entrance - Part II").
+She greets him nervously and thanks him for his books – reading is the only comfort that she has.
+There, she can live in her dreams, as opposed to the horrible realities of her life ("Fosca's Entrance – Part I").
+She invites Giorgio to join her on a day when she is feeling better, so that she can show him the gardens and the nearby ruined castle (Fosca's Entrance – Part II").
 He accepts the invitation.

 She gets up suddenly and leaves the room.
 We hear the distant sound of funeral drums.
 Fosca returns, carrying a small bunch of flowers, which she offers to Giorgio.
-She is surprised he hasn't noticed their greenhouse.
-As they look out at it, they hear see a hearse drawing up to the greenhouse, looking for flowers to adorn the casket.
-Suddenly, Fosca begins to tremble, lets out a terrible cry, and collapses to the floor.
-Giorgio cries out for the Doctor who enters with attendants who carry her off.
-Giorgio just stands there revealing the contents of his letter to Clara describing the wretched scene he has just witnessed ("Scene 3 - Part I").
+She is surprised that he hasn't noticed their greenhouse.
+As they look out at it, they hear and see a hearse drawing up to the greenhouse, looking for flowers to adorn the casket.
+Suddenly, Fosca begins to tremble, lets out a terrible cry and collapses to the floor.
+Giorgio cries out for the Doctor, who enters with attendants that carry her off.
+Giorgio just stands there, revealing the contents of his letter to Clara and describing the wretched scene that he has just witnessed ("Scene 3 – Part I").

-The Colonel, the Doctor, and Fosca enter and stroll through the garden down to Giorgio.
+The Colonel, the Doctor and Fosca enter and stroll through the garden down to Giorgio.
 The Colonel and Doctor talk alone while Fosca and Giorgio stroll a bit on their own.
 Once again, Fosca bemoans her sorry situation.
-Giorgio tells her that there must be hope for her getting better; Fosca assures him there is not.
-Giorgio tells her to concentrate on everything around her that suggests beauty, life, and a special kind of love; true love that exists between two people ("Scene III - Part 2").
-Fosca accuses him of cruelty; she confesses to Giorgio that she has watched him from her window since the first day he arrived.
-She knows he is different from the rest.
-She asks him to be her friend ("Scene 3 - Part III").
+Giorgio tells her that there must be hope for her getting better; Fosca assures him that there is not.
+Giorgio tells her to concentrate on everything around her that suggests beauty, life and a special kind of love; true love that exists between two people ("Scene III – Part 2").
+Fosca accuses him of cruelty; she confesses to Giorgio that she has watched him from her window since the first day that he arrived.
+She knows that he is different from the rest and asks him to be her friend ("Scene 3 – Part III").
 He tells her that she will, of course, have his friendship.
-The Colonel and Doctor take Fosca back since she is burning up with fever.
+The Colonel and Doctor take Fosca back, since she is burning up with fever.

 Clara and Giorgio correspond once again.
-Giorgio has told Clara that he is worried he has opened a door with Fosca that would have been better left closed.
-She assures him that there was nothing he could do but be her friend.
-After all, her cousin is his direct superior.
-He needs to think about his career.
+Giorgio has told Clara that he is worried that he has opened a door with Fosca that would have been better left closed.
+She assures him that there was nothing he could do but to be her friend.
+After all, her cousin is his direct superior, and he needs to think about his career.
 However, he needs to keep his distance and make certain that she doesn't misunderstand his intentions.

-Three days go by and Giorgio does not contact Fosca; rather, he avoids her.
-Fosca slips a letter under his napkin stating how upset she is that he hasn't visited with her.
-Though he may disappear, she will not.
-Giorgio comes to dinner and Fosca is there at the table.
-She insists Giorgio read the letter.
+Three days go by, and Giorgio does not contact Fosca; rather, he avoids her.
+Fosca slips a letter under his napkin that states how upset she is that he hasn't visited with her.
+Although he may disappear, she will not.
+Giorgio comes to dinner, and Fosca is there, at the table.
+She insists that Giorgio read the letter.
 He lashes out at her; it is obvious that she is obsessed with him.
-He asks the Colonel if he may take a leave of at least five days.
-It appears that he is needed in Milan on an important matter.
+He asks the Colonel if he may take a leave of at least five days; it appears that he is needed in Milan on an important matter.
 Although annoyed, the Colonel grants Giorgio his request.
 The other soldiers sing lines from Clara and Giorgio's letters ("Transition Scene 4-5").

-The next morning Fosca stops Giorgio on his way to the train.
+The next morning, Fosca stops Giorgio on his way to the train.
 She begs him to think of her while he is gone.
 He politely dismisses her.
-She throws herself at his feet, asking if he can at least love her the way he would love a dog.
+She throws herself at his feet, asking if he can at least love her the way that he would love a dog.
 He pulls her up and calms her down by promising to write her while he is gone.
-Giorgio goes to see Clara and writes Fosca as he promised.
+Giorgio goes to see Clara and writes Fosca, as promised.
 His letter contains information that Fosca would rather not know; he tells her that he is in love with someone else.
-He asks that when he returns to camp they begin anew, acting like they have never met ("Fifth Letter").
+He asks that when he returns to camp, they begin anew, acting as though they have never met ("Fifth Letter").

-Three weeks pass and Giorgio doesn't see Fosca.
-He writes Clara that things have greatly improved, though in reality the little town and all the military maneuvers are driving him a bit crazy ("Three Weeks").
+Three weeks pass, and Giorgio doesn't see Fosca.
+He writes Clara that things have greatly improved, al though in reality, the little town and all of the military maneuvers are driving him a bit crazy ("Three Weeks").
 The Doctor calls for Giorgio to tell him that Fosca has taken a turn for the worse and is mortally ill.
 She is letting herself die for Giorgio.
 The Doctor says that the only thing that can save her life is for her to see Giorgio.

 Clara writes Giorgio another letter; this one is a bit more melancholy.
 She is worried that the next time they see each other, they will be old and gray ("Sunrise Letter").
 As Giorgio reads the letter, Fosca creeps up on him and asks why he has been avoiding her since her recovery.
 Once again, she is acting possessive and slightly manic.
 She begs him for a kiss, but he recoils.
 She then grabs his hand and kisses it herself.
 Giorgio finally loses his patience and tells Fosca to leave him alone.
 What she finds to be love is more like a curse to him ("Scene 9").
 Rain and thunder begin, and Fosca goes to leave.
 On her way out, she falls.
 Initially, Giorgio walks past her, but he returns to carry back to her room.

-Time passes and Giorgio has nightmares of Fosca dragging him down into the grave with her ("Nightmare").
+Time passes, and Giorgio has nightmares of Fosca dragging him down into the grave with her ("Nightmare").
 The Doctor comes in to calm him and explains that Giorgio became ill after carrying Fosca back in the rain two days ago.
-The Doctor puts Giorgio on a forty-day sick leave in Milan - he hopes this will end the relationship between Giorgio and Fosca.
+The Doctor puts Giorgio on a forty-day sick leave in Milan, hoping that this will end the relationship between Giorgio and Fosca.

 Giorgio gets well enough to take a train to Milan.
 Clara is ecstatic at the news ("Forty Days").
 However, Fosca has followed Giorgio onto the train.
 She promises to stay out of his way.
 Again, Giorgio asks her to leave him alone and face the facts.
-She tells him that it isn't a choice she has made.
-She loves him, and she has no control over it ("Loving You").
-Before this can go any further, Giorgio gets off the train at the next stop so he can escort her back home.
+She tells him that it isn't a choice that she has made – she loves him and has no control over it ("Loving You").
+Before this can go any further, Giorgio gets off the train at the next stop so that he can escort her back home.

-Back at the camp Giorgio talks with the Doctor who apologizes for having brought Fosca into his life.
+Back at the camp, Giorgio talks with the Doctor, who apologizes for having brought Fosca into his life.
 The Doctor, being one of Giorgio's superiors, even offers to help get Giorgio transferred for good.
 Strangely enough, Giorgio refuses this.
-He feels it is his duty to help Fosca.
-The Doctor tells him that is ridiculous because no one can help her.
+He feels as if it is his duty to help Fosca.
+The Doctor tells him that this is ridiculous because no one can help her.
 The soldiers speculate that Giorgio is on leave because he is in too deep with Fosca ("Scene 11").

-Giorgio goes to see Fosca against the Doctor's orders.
+Giorgio goes to see Fosca, against the Doctor's orders.
 He explains that he had nothing to do with the transfer.
-She knows that now because the Doctor told her.
+She knows that now, because the Doctor told her.
 Giorgio tells her that his affair with Clara is over.
-He thought he loved her, but he realizes that no one has loved him as deeply as Fosca.
-Love without any judgment is what Fosca has given him, and he cherishes it very greatly ("Scene 14").
+He thought that he loved her but he realizes that no one has loved him as deeply as Fosca.
+Love without any judgment is what Fosca has given him, and he cherishes it greatly ("Scene 14").
 Before he leaves her, she pulls him towards the bed.
-They kiss and he carries her to the bed.
-He starts to leave and she pulls him down onto the bed.
+They kiss as he carries her to the bed.
+He starts to leave, and she pulls him down onto the bed.

 Some time later, Giorgio sits in a daze at a desk.
 A nurse enters and brings him a letter from the Doctor.
-Fosca died a three days after the night Giorgio last saw her.
+Fosca died three days after the night that Giorgio last saw her.
 She knew nothing of what took place between him and the Colonel.
 The Colonel's wound was serious, but not mortal.
 He recovered in a few months.
-The Doctor confesses that he never tried to convince the Colonel of Giorgio's innocence fearing that it might do more harm than good.
-He sent a box with papers Giorgio had left behind in his desk.
-The Doctor also enclosed some personal belongings of Fosca's and a letter written to him just prior to her death.
-Her letter, though stating that for once she wanted to live, says that she was able to die in peace knowing that true love was at last hers.
+The Doctor confesses that he never tried to convince the Colonel of Giorgio's innocence, fearing that it might do more harm than good.
+He sent a box with papers that Giorgio had left behind in his desk.
+The Doctor also enclosed some personal belongings of Fosca's and a letter that she had written to him just prior to her death.
+Her letter, although stating that – for once – she wanted to live, says that she was able to die in peace, knowing that true love was hers at last.
 Giorgio sits alone with the letter and his memory of Fosca ("Finale").

 Casting